bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

 5. Start a small test
 6. When ready, click "Stop Test"
 7. Run `docker compose -f docker-compose.yml stop` to stop the swarm.

-## Notes/TODOs
-- Some of the things in here, specifically the `agent.ts` changes are now specifying the tests to the IAS test case here.
-Need to generalize some more before commiting back to Akrida
-- Need more testing out/hardening.
-Sometimes I get a 404 on the first cred issuance back from the IAS controller, may be a timing thing.
-(Update: I added a 1 second wait before calling issue, no more 404s so far...)